 7 – The Home Bar

 Everyone will want to come to your house when you have a home bar.
 A dark natural wood interior makes for the perfect pub setting, or add pops of colour to create a festive atmosphere.
 Add a bar area complete with countertop to one side and a small table and chairs to the other.
 String lights inside for extra ambiance, giving the perfect lighting to a fun night at home.

-8 – Separate Living Space
+8 – A Sometimes Space

 9 – The Music Studio

 Take the noise outside of the main home and create a space to let your creative juices flow freely (and without having to upset your family or neighbours!).
 Insulation is the key consideration during set up, along with using noise reducing soft furnishings inside.
-Our studios use 90mm studs internally, so there is loads of room to install insulation, as well as any power cables you will need to power your gear.
+Our studios use 90mm studs internally, so there is loads of room to install insulation, as well as any electrical cables you will need to power your gear.

 10 – Alfresco dining experience